pratikroy311/blog/README.md

-# A blog Application using python django framework
+# A simple blog api using python django framework